Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Timer Trigger](/images/getting-started/walkthrough/timer-trigger.png "Timer Trigger")

 Once it's added to the canvas, set the interval to every 2 minutes.
-Forecast.io provides us with 1,000 API requests per day.
+Dark Sky provides us with 1,000 API requests per day.
 Requesting every 2 minutes will use 720 of those.

 ### Requesting Data